WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

   - 2 feet, 2 inches
   - 39 lb
   - 55 square meters
+- Use numerals for describing [dimensions]().
 - When numerals less than 10 appear in the same sentence along with numbers greater than 9, use numerals.
   **Examples**
   [tip] Recommended: Of the 22 users online, 8 have registered accounts. [/tip]
+- Use numerals while referring to decimals.
+For decimals less than 1, put a zero in before the decimal point.
+  **Examples**
+  - 0.54 square miles
+- Use numerals while referring to negative numbers.
 - If you direct the user or reader to enter a number, use numerals.
   **Examples**
   [tip] Recommended: Enter **3** as the value. [/tip]
 - When you write [numbers in a range](), use numerals.

 ## Ordinal numbers